overhangio/tutor/docs/install.rst

 - `Docker <https://docs.docker.com/engine/installation/>`_
 - `Docker compose <https://docs.docker.com/compose/install/>`_

+⚠️ Warning: do not attempt to simply run ``apt-get install docker docker-compose`` on older Ubuntu platforms, such as 16.04 (Xenial), as you will get older versions of these utilities.

 Note that the production web server container will bind to port 80 and 443, so if there a web server is running on the same server (Apache or Nginx, for instance), it should be stopped prior to running tutor.
-See the :ref:`troubleshooting <webserver>` section for a workaround.
+Check the section on :ref:`how to setup a web proxy <web_proxy>` for a workaround.

 With Tutor, Open edX can run on any platform that supports Docker, including Mac OS and Windows.
 Tutor was tested under various versions of Ubuntu and Mac OS.